Learn German with us!

 Online course (Your Uni-ID is required!)

-You’ll work with vocabulary, reading and audio texts from trade journals, newspaper articles, TV shows, podcasts and Internet contributions.
-You’ll discuss various up-to-the-minute topics and write your own contributions for (specialized) magazines, record short videos or create podcasts.
+You’ll work with vocabulary, reading and audio texts from trade journals, newspaper articles, TV shows, podcasts and Internet contributions and you’ll discuss various up-to-the-minute topics.
+Presentations given by you on a topic of your choice serve as a basis for discussion.

 Level B2/C1